Particular/docs.particular.net/persistence/sql/install.md

 ---

-The SQL persistence enables creation of scripts that can be run as a part of a deployment process instead of as part of endpoint startup as with [standard installers](/nservicebus/operations/installers.md).
+SQL persistence outputs scripts to create needed database assets.
+It's recommended to run those scripts as part of the deployment process.
 See [Installer Workflow](installer-workflow.md) for more information.

-## Script execution runs by default at endpoint startup
+## Script execution during development

-To streamline development SQL persistence installers are, by default, executed at endpoint startup, in the same manner as all other installers.
+To streamline development SQL persistence will execute generated scripts at endpoint startup if installers are enabled.

 snippet: ExecuteAtStartup

-NOTE: Note that this is also a valid approach for higher level environments.
+NOTE: Note this is only recommended during development.

-## Optionally take control of script execution
+## Script execution in non-development environments

-However in higher level environment scenarios, where standard installers are being run, but the SQL persistence installation scripts have been executed as part of a deployment, it may be necessary to explicitly disable the SQL persistence installers executing while leaving standard installers enabled.
+In non-development environments, where the SQL persistence installation scripts have been executed as part of the deployment, it may be necessary to explicitly disable the SQL persistence installers if [standard installers](/nservicebus/operations/installers.md) needs to be used for other purposes.

 snippet: DisableInstaller